Vyxal/Vyxal/README.md

 - Everyone's opinions should be expressed
 - This is a refactoring/rewrite, NOT a new language

+There's a high chance I've missed a lot of things in this document, so take all this with the idea that this is a launch pad.
+Everything is subject to change now.

 Here's to the hopes of a better Vyxal